vglen/ohs/README.md

 ##Requirements
 Hiera.
+Oracle license for OHS.
-Installation media.
+Installation media from Oracle.
 We use autofs and mount via the cwd in the exec.

 ##Usage
 An example of how to create mutliple instances via hiera: